LSSTDESC/qp/docs/user_guide/cookbook.md

 ## Appending an `Ensemble` to another `Ensemble` of the same type

 If you have created multiple `Ensembles` with the same parameterization, it can be easier to handle if they are all part of one `Ensemble`.
-You can use the [`append()`](#qp.Ensemble.append) method of the `Ensemble` to add an `Ensemble` of the same type to an existing `Ensemble`.
+You can use the {py:meth}`qp.Ensemble.append` method of the `Ensemble` to add an `Ensemble` of the same type to an existing `Ensemble`.
 This can only be done if the metadata for both `Ensembles` are the same.
 In particular, the coordinates (i.e. "xvals" or "bins") must be the same for both `Ensembles`.
 For example, to append two histogram `Ensembles` together, first we create the two separate `Ensembles`:

 ```{doctest}